LeopoldineMirtil/LeopoldineMirtil/README.md

    - CSS
    - Java

-- Future projects: several Tableau workbooks, Countdown Numbers Game in Python
+- Future projects: several Tableau workbooks, Countdown Numbers Game in Python, etc pending

 <!---
 LeopoldineMirtil/LeopoldineMirtil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.